fixate/redux-resx/README.md

   componentWillMount() {
     const { getUser, findUsers, resetUsers } = this.props;
-    // XXX: Optional, you'll get old results before new ones are loaded if you don't do this. resetUsers();
+    // XXX: Optional, you'll get old results before new ones are loaded if you don't do this.
+    // New in 1.0.0: If your resource is only used in this component and you destroy on unmount,
+    // you definitely/obviously won't need to use reset. resetUsers();
     findUsers({ status: 'active' }); // params of request getUser(123).then(...); // id=123 NB: only if middleware returns a promise },

+  // NB: New in 1.0.0 - will remove the namespaced data entirely componentWillUnmount() {
+    this.props.destroyResx();
+  }

   render() {
     const { users, user } = this.props;